IAIK/CrySIL/modules/others/windows-cp/README.md

 * Build and run [Control U2F Keys](./ControlU2FKeys/) to configure the CrySIL server connection
 * Use the same program to register a U2F Key
 * Run [Install.bat](./Install.bat) with elevated rights (e.g. as Administrator) to build and install the credential provider
-* On next login select the "CrySIL U2F" tile and enter your password as always
+* On next login select the “CrySIL U2F” tile and enter your password as always
 * The credential provider will try to verify your registered key by sending a U2F authentication request to the CrySIL instance
+* If this request or the verification of the response fails, the credential provider will deny access to the system

 ## Control U2F Keys

 This application is required to configure the server connection and register a U2F Key to use for login.
 It requires elevated rights to store the configuration options in the registry (`HKEY_LOCAL_MACHINE\Software\CrySIL\U2F`).
-There, a key is created using the UserSID.
-Storing this data in the user-writeable section of the registry (`HKEY_CURRENT_USER`) is not an option, since this hive is not loaded prior to login and therefore can't be accessed by the credential provider.
+There, a key is created using the UserSID of the Windows account.
+Storing this data in the user-writeable section of the registry (`HKEY_CURRENT_USER`) is not an option, since this registry hive is not loaded prior to login and therefore can't be accessed by the credential provider.

 ![Control U2F Keys Screenshot](./ControlU2FKeys/screenshot.png)